RebeccaKessler/Otter_Group_Project/README.md

 In the repository you can find the following documents:
 - final article
 - final appendix
-- folder with all the raw materials
+- folder with all the raw data
-- folder with our cleaning
+- folder with the notebooks where we did the cleaning of our raw data
-- folder with our univariate analysis
+- folder with our notbooks containing the univariate analysis for the midterm

 In order to run our final project, follow these steps:
 1. open the final article